xwal/awesome-stars/README.md

 * [iOS-Runtime-Headers](https://github.com/nst/iOS-Runtime-Headers) - iOS Objective-C headers as derived from runtime introspection
 * [JZNavigationExtension](https://github.com/JazysYu/JZNavigationExtension) - JZNavigationExtension integrates some convenient features for UINavigationController and easy to use.
 * [iCarousel](https://github.com/nicklockwood/iCarousel) - A simple, highly customisable, data-driven 3D carousel for iOS and Mac OS
-* [RealtimeChat](https://github.com/relatedcode/RealtimeChat) - This is a full native iPhone app to create realtime, text based group or private chat with Firebase.
+* [RealtimeChat](https://github.com/relatedcode/RealtimeChat) - This is a native iOS Messenger app, making realtime chat conversations and audio calls with full offline support.
-* [FirebaseChat](https://github.com/relatedcode/FirebaseChat) - This is a full native iPhone app to create realtime, text based group or private chat with Firebase.
+* [Messenger](https://github.com/relatedcode/Messenger) - This is a native iOS Messenger app, making realtime chat conversations and audio calls with full offline support.
 * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
 Makes using Keychain APIs as easy as NSUserDefaults.
 * [DTCoreText](https://github.com/Cocoanetics/DTCoreText) - Methods to allow using HTML code with CoreText
 * [ProgressHUD](https://github.com/relatedcode/ProgressHUD) - ProgressHUD is a lightweight and easy-to-use HUD for iOS 8.
 (Objective-C)